all part of the show

 various sizes, mixed media

-a collection of seven newer pieces adapted from some of my earliest art styles, parts of my earliest art work, or my love for layout design.
+a collection of eight pieces adapted from some of my earliest art styles, parts of my earliest art work, or my love for layout design.

 “the right time”